 - Daily Reports are ideal for tracking short-term trends such as daily sales figures, website visits, or conversion rates.
 These reports help teams respond to immediate fluctuations in customer demand or campaign performance.

 - Weekly Reports offer a broader view of activities, enabling businesses to monitor progress against weekly goals.
 For example, businesses may use weekly reports to assess the effectiveness of marketing campaigns.
+Weekly sales reports help businesses monitor progress against weekly goals by organizing daily sales data effectively.

 - Monthly Reports deliver comprehensive insights into long-term performance.
 They are particularly valuable for identifying recurring patterns, such as peak sales periods or underperforming products.